joshhus/blockchain-sw-25/index.md

 Experienced Hyperledger Fabric customers who prefer to deploy and manage their containers can download and use the peer, CA, orderer, and smart contract container images without the management console.

-For more information on where you can run {{site.data.keyword.blockchainfull_notm}} Platform 2.5, see [Supported Platforms](/docs/blockchain-sw-25?topic=blockchain-sw-25-console-ocp-about#console-ocp-about-prerequisites).

 The **{{site.data.keyword.blockchainfull_notm}} Platform 2.5** is purchased as a stand-alone entitlement.
 After purchase, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 This key is required to deploy the release or download the container images.

 With this offering, you are responsible for purchasing and provisioning your own Kubernetes cluster.
 Additionally, you will need to [open ports in your firewall](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-security#ibp-security-ibp-ports) if you are using one.